NataliaMolinaR/NataliaMolinaR/README.md

 ### Some of my best works 💥

 - 👁️‍🗨️ Automatic Number Plate Reconigtion, implemented using SVM for character reconigtion.
-This is my work about ML and computer vision for electrical engineering degree .
+This is my work about ML and computer vision (Final project to Electrical engineering degree) .
 [ANPR](http://https://github.com/natsdev/Character_extraction "ANPR")

 ### More about me🚀